Follow us

 In 2019, 81% of organizations experienced payment fraud.
 The statistics demonstrate the continued pervasiveness of this threat while no industry appears immune to potential frauds.

 Fortunately, constant monitoring and reliable methods to eliminate potential threats help minimize the number of fraudulent transactions.
-In this article, we’d like to share a range of ecommerce fraud prevention techniques that should help you lower the underlying risks in your ecommerce.
+In this article, we’d like to share a range of ecommerce fraud prevention best practices and techniques that should help you lower the underlying risks in your ecommerce.
 But what are the risks?
 Let’s first review how much online merchants lose due to frauds.

 Juniper Research claims that online merchants will lose $130 billion between 2018 and 2023 due to online payment scams.
 This is approximately 2% of the whole profit.
 The number of regular threats is also growing.
 Today, 344 attacks are made on American ecommerce sites every month, which is 24.2% more than in 2019 (277).
 In 2020, only 118 (34.3%) threats were timely prevented.
 A year earlier, 156 (56.3%) fraud attempts were successfully averted.